SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Acolyte of Nature

 • You learn one cantrip of your choice from the druid spell list.
 This cantrip counts as a cleric cantrip for you, but it doesn't count against the number of cleric cantrips you know.
 • You gain proficiency in one of the following skills of your choice: Animal Handling, Nature, or Survival.

+* Bonus Proficiencies

-• You gain proficiency with heavy armor.
+You gain proficiency with heavy armor.

 * Expanded Spells